duyyudus/lambomoon-metaverse-web/markdown/token.md

 - Currency for NFT exchange
 - Essential for infrastructure, equipment, and weapon NFT minting
-- Burnt to produce **Lambo Dark Matter**
+- Burnt to produce **Lamda Dark Matter**
 - Consumed in NFT Engineering process

-## Lambo Dark Matter - LDM
+## Lamda Dark Matter - LDM

-A rare and mysterious substance discovered in alien artifacts on Lambo, which can be produced only by using [Lambonium Reactor](https://wiki.lambomoon.xyz/Equipment-5c71927085e244239abd2b0240b11faa)**.**
+A rare and mysterious substance discovered in alien artifacts on Lamda, which can be produced only by using [Lamdanium Reactor](https://wiki.lamdamoon.xyz/Equipment-5c71927085e244239abd2b0240b11faa)**.**

-It allows human to build new tele-portals between Earth and any planet in Lambo Solar System.
-Anyone possess most LDM will be able to control Lambo Solar System, hence it is governance token.
+It allows human to build new tele-portals between Earth and any planet in Lamda Solar System.
+Anyone possess most LDM will be able to control Lamda Solar System, hence it is governance token.

 **Supply** : not available until the game running for a while.

 LDM is governance token, unlike other projects, the only way to mint new LDM is by burning LBM.
-This mechanism helps to mitigate the issue of "buying token for voting, then sell them", it represpents commitment of parties in Lambomoon governance.
+This mechanism helps to mitigate the issue of "buying token for voting, then sell them", it represpents commitment of parties in Lamdamoon governance.

 _Just note that, in early stage, for smooth and fast development, governance is dev team itself, until coin-voting governance is enabled._

 ### How to obtain

 - Buy on market
-- Burn a large amount of LBM in **Lambonium Reactor**
+- Burn a large amount of LBM in **Lamdanium Reactor**

 ### Utilities